 I was recently offered a unique opportunity.
-A large multinational corporation – having almost 200,000 employees around the globe – gave me the opportunity to deliver a keynote speech at their global retreat for their top 80 leaders.
+A large multinational corporation – having almost 200,000 employees around the globe – gave me the opportunity to deliver a keynote speech about leadership at their global retreat for their top 80 leaders.
 The meeting was held in Rome.

 The focus of the meeting was how they could provide an even better work experience for their employees.

 With leaders from around the globe, it was truly an international gathering.
 Yet what all of them had in common was the challenge of attracting and retaining high-quality talent.

 I was particularly impressed with the CEO.
 In a room full of high-achieving, powerful individuals, it would have been easy to spend a good percentage of time congratulating one another and reflecting on all that had been accomplished over the past year.
 While the CEO was certainly positive and upbeat, he used the meeting to propel the company to even better performance, specifically focusing the attention of attendees on what steps they could take as leaders to make the work experience better for employees throughout their system.

 They made use of a bold and innovative process I found to be flat-out terrific.

 The company brought six employees, who had been hand-selected from throughout their massive corporation, to Rome to play leading roles in an experiential learning process for senior management that would take place the morning after my speech.
 Each of these younger employees was set up in a literal pod or tent that was large enough to hold about 15 people comfortably.
 They broke the global leaders into small groups of 12, and had each rotate from pod to pod in 40 minute intervals to listen to the stories and experiences of these young employees.